 Not only will fresh water attract birds to your garden, but moving water will be even more enticing.

 If you live in a cold climate, be sure the water isn’t frozen.
-During the winter, I dump out the birdbath right just before sunset and fill it up with warm water after my morning coffee.
+During the winter, I dump out the birdbath just before sunset and fill it up with warm water after my morning coffee.
 Warm water doesn’t freeze as fast (obviously), so my birds have fresh water even longer.

 Try this K&H Super Ice Eliminator to make sure your bird bath water never freezes!

 Wild birds will stick around a lot longer if they have a home to stay in near their food.
 Many people build their own birdhouses or use recycled material to make them.